bartificer/programming-by-stealth/docs/pbs61.md

 $('#alert_text_tb').val() || "A sample Alert — enter text in the text box!"
 ```

-Remember, when you pass jQuery a CSS selector as a single string argument is searches the entire document for elements matching that selector.
+Remember, when you pass jQuery a CSS selector as a single string argument, it searches the entire document for elements matching that selector.
 In this case that would be exactly one thing, the text box with the ID `alert_text_tb`.
 I then call jQuery’s `.val()` function on that text box to get at the value.
 If there is no value, I default to the string `"A sample Alert — enter text in the text box!"`.

-The other important line of code is the one that sets the style of the alert based on the dropdown:
+The other important line of code is the one that sets the style of the alert based on the drop-down:

 ```javascript
 $a.addClass(`alert alert-${$('#alert_style_sel').val()}`);
 ```

-This is very similar in that it uses jQuery to get the dropdown by ID and then get its value, but this time there’s no need for a default since there is always something selected in the dropdown.
+This is very similar in that it uses jQuery to get the drop-down by ID and then get its value.
+This time there’s no need for a default since there is always something selected in the drop-down.
 Notice the use of ES6 template strings to inject the value into a larger string.

 ## The _Jumbotron_

-Many websites today have a large show-case area at the top of their front page that shouts out the site’s main message, and usually has one or more calls to action.
+Many websites today have a large showcase area at the top of their front page that shouts out the site’s main message.
+It usually has one or more calls to action.
 It could be the name of the company, their motto or catchphrase, and a call to sign up now.

 We could mark that up with basic Bootstrap as a display heading, a lead paragraph, and a regular paragraph, and a button, but it wouldn’t really catch the eye as desired.
-That’s the problem the so-called _Jumbotron_ component is designed to solve.
+That’s the problem that the so-called _Jumbotron_ component is designed to solve.

 The Jumbotron comes in two flavours, one designed to replace a row in a Bootstrap layout, and the other to act as an edge-to-edge header outside the grid.

-To use the more common form simply replace the relevant row in your grid with an element with the class `jumbotron`, and add your content directly into it.
+To use the more common form, simply replace the relevant row in your grid with an element with the class `jumbotron` and add your content directly into it.

-To use the edge-to-edge form you effectively reverse the process, you add a top-level element and give it the classes `jumbotron` and `jumbotron-fluid`, and then add an element directly within it with the class `container`.
+To use the edge-to-edge form, you effectively reverse the process.
+You add a top-level element and give it the classes `jumbotron` and `jumbotron-fluid`, and then add an element directly within it with the class `container`.
 Contrary to how containers normally work, within a jumbotron you can choose not to add rows or columns and add your content directly into the container.

 I’ve added a file demoing both flavours of Jumbotron to this instalment’s ZIP file (`pbs61a.html`).
 Here’s what it looks like: